 The Student Publications Committee has 11 voting members, which includes a representation of faculty, staff, students and a professional journalist.
 It consists of:

-- A representative from the Enrollment and Student Experience division, nominated by the vice president for that area Affairs.
+- A representative from the WKU Division of Enrollment and Student Experience, nominated by the vice president for that area.
+(Bryson Davis)

-- A representative from the Community Affairs division, nominated by the leadership of that area.
+- A representative from the WKU Community Affairs area, nominated by the leadership of that area.
+(Alicia Carter)

 - Three faculty or senior staff members to represent academic or academic-related areas appointed for renewable three-year terms, one nominated by the University Senate, two nominated by a three-member executive committee appointed by the Student Publications Committee chair.
 (Bob Hatfield, Aaron Hughey, Martha Sales)

 - A professional representative of the Kentucky Press Association, appointed by the KPA.
 (Tom Caudill)

-- (a) Meets each semester, usually in October/November and March/April.
+- Meets each semester, usually in October/November and March/April.
 Any member of the committee (voting and nonvoting) may ask the executive committee to convene a special meeting for a stated cause, but must give a three-day notice.
 The Executive Committee includes the chairperson, secretary and Director of Student Publications.

-- (b) During the spring meeting, selects the College Heights Herald editor-in-chief for the upcoming fall semester and the Talisman editor-in-chief for the upcoming academic year.
+- During the spring meeting, selects the College Heights Herald editor-in-chief for the upcoming fall semester and the Talisman editor-in-chief for the upcoming academic year.
 At the fall meeting, selects the editor-in-chief of the Herald for the upcoming spring semester.
 Has the authority to remove an editor-in-chief with the concurrence of the Director of Student Publications.

-- (c) Reviews financial operations of the publications, including sales, income, accounts receivable, expenses, financial forecasts, bad debts, purchasing problems, equipment purchases and other financial operations to ensure that the Herald and Talisman at all times operate according to the standard university accounting and financial procedures.
-At fiscal year-end, a complete financial statement of operations, citing variances to the budget, should be provided.
+- Receives reports at its meetings on financial operations of the publications, including budgetary status and issues, revenues and expenses of revenue-dependent operations, unpaid accounts receivable, equipment purchases and financial forecasts to ensure that the Herald and Talisman at all times operate according to the standard university accounting and financial procedures.
+At the first meeting following the end of the previous fiscal year, a report on the previous year’s finances will be provided.

-- (d) Reviews complaints that have not been resolved by the editor-in-chief, advertising manager or other involved staff members.
+- Reviews complaints that have not been resolved by the editor-in-chief, advertising manager or other involved staff members.
 Complaints should be submitted in writing.
 The committee will develop procedures for resolving complaints.

-- (e) Reviews staff policy and procedures and job descriptions upon request.
+- Reviews staff policy and procedures and job descriptions upon request.